 member this.Theta = ...

-Do design your API using namespaces and types (as opposed to modules), for vanilla .NET APIs.
+Do use namespaces, types and members as the primary organizational structure for your components (as opposed to modules), for vanilla .NET APIs.

 This means all files containing public functionality should begin with a “namespace” declaration, and the only public-facing entities in namespaces should be types.

-Use non-public modules to hold implementation code that is well-suited to modules.
+Use non-public modules to hold implementation code, utility types and utility functions.

-Even for designing containers of static members, static types should be preferred over modules, as they allow for future evolution of the API to use overloading and other .NET API design concepts which may not be possible to express within F# modules.
+Static types should be preferred over modules, as they allow for future evolution of the API to use overloading and other .NET API design concepts which may not be used within F# modules.

 For example, in place of the following public API: